ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/data/_index.md

 * [Statistics on post COVID-19 condition in Sweden](../post_covid): Information regarding the diagnoses associated with long-term affects following COVID-19 infection.
 Includes relevant demographic data as well as data on associated symptoms, research projects focused on the condition, and background information.
 Data updated monthly.

-* [Vaccine administration and vaccine research](../vaccines): Visualiations of the vaccine administration in Sweden, research projects on vaccines, publications on vaccines.
+* [Vaccine administration and vaccine research](../vaccines): Visualizations of the vaccine administration in Sweden, research projects on vaccines, publications on vaccines.